 Brussels Keto

-Published Jun 3, 2026 by at https://brusselsketo.com/posts/keto-and-type-2-diabetes-research/
+Published Jun 3, 2026 by in Research at https://brusselsketo.com/posts/keto-and-type-2-diabetes-research/

 Of all the reasons people try a ketogenic diet, blood sugar is one of the best studied.
 Type 2 diabetes is, at its heart, a problem with how the body handles carbohydrate, so it makes intuitive sense that eating far less of it would help.
 The good news is that this is not just intuition.
 There is a sizeable body of trial evidence, and in 2025 researchers pulled much of it together in one place.
+Here is what that evidence actually supports, along with the practical questions people ask most: how fast it works, whether it can push diabetes into remission, what to eat, and the one safety point you cannot skip.

 The study, in brief